LowTechCoder/fp-pc-console-backups/README.md

 For file backups, I will backup everything inside of the home directory, which contains user installed flatpaks and config files.

 Full efi partition dd backup.
-This probably isn't even necissary, but I'll do it since it's only 1gb of space.
-I don't fully understand this partition, so I want to give a little breathing room.
 I usually just create 1GB of space in the front of the HD, and have half of that 1gb be empty space, and the last half be the efi partition.

 Backup these live tools:
 - System Rescue CD for future use